-Eastern and Western cultures on their perspective-taking abilities (Cohen et al., in press; Wu & Keysar, in press).
-The present results also suggest that the self-focused attention that a mirror provides may be different from the kind of attention elicited by the critical glare of schematic faces - other research reveals that dissonance reduction can be effectively turned on among Japanese when they are presented with such schematized faces (see Kitayama, Snibbe, Markus, & Suzuki, 2004).
+mirror on self-esteem).
+It would seem that when Japanese evaluate themselves, they are evaluating a self that is considered from the imagined perspective of others.
+A subjective perspective on the self would seem to be less desirable and of less utility when meeting the consensual standards of others is an important cultural goal (see Heine, 2005; Kitayama, Markus, Matsumoto, & Norasakkunkit, 1997).
+In effect, Japanese appear to have mirrors in their heads.
+These findings converge with recent work contrasting people from Eastern and Western cultures on their perspective-taking abilities (Cohen et al., 2007; Wu & Keysar, 2007).
+Our results also suggest that the self-focused attention that a mirror provides may be different from the kind of attention elicited by the critical glare of schematic faces-other research reveals that dissonance reduction can be effectively turned on among Japanese when they are presented with such schematized faces (see Kitayama, Snibbe, Markus, & Suzuki, 2004).

-This research underscores how the phenomenological experience of selfhood can vary importantly across cultures (Cohen et al., in press).
-Participating in a culture in which people are encouraged to consider the perspective of others, leads people to habitually conceive of themselves in terms of how they imagine others might view them, and this can ultimately impact their thoughts about themselves and their behaviors.
+This research underscores how the phenomenological experience of selfhood can vary to an important degree across cultures (Cohen et al., 2007).
+Participating in a culture in which people are encouraged to consider the perspective of others leads people to habitually conceive of themselves in terms of how they imagine others might view them, and this can ultimately affect their thoughts about themselves and their behaviors.
 In contrast, those who participate in cultural contexts in which the individual's point of view is prioritized will be more likely to be in a state of subjective self-awareness.
-In such contexts, people will rarely consider themselves from the perspective of others unless they encounter stimuli that directs their attention to the objective nature of their selves.
+In such contexts, people will rarely consider themselves from the perspective of others unless they encounter stimuli that direct their attention to the objective nature of their selves.

-It is intriguing that in Study 1, although Americans had significantly more positive self-assessments than Japanese when a mirror was absent, replicating much past research (Heine & Hamamura, 2007), there were no cultural differences in selfassessments when participants were in front of a mirror.
+It is intriguing that in Study 1, although Americans had significantly more positive self-assessments than Japanese did when a mirror was absent, replicating much past research (Heine & Hamamura, 2007), there were no cultural differences in self-assessments when participants were in front of a mirror.
 This might indicate that when Americans are provided with the perspective of themselves that Japanese habitually take, they no longer view themselves in such positive terms.
-Perhaps one key reason why North Americans self-enhance as much as they do (e.g., Taylor & Brown, 1988), is because they rarely consider themselves from the perspective of others, and are thus more free to view themselves in the ways that they ideally would like to be (Anderson, Srivastava, Beer, Spataro, & Chatman, 2006; Heine, 2005).
+Perhaps one key reason North Americans self-enhance as much as they do (e.g., Taylor & Brown, 1988) is that they rarely consider themselves from the perspective of others and are thus more free to view themselves in the ways that they ideally would like to be (Anderson, Srivastava, Beer, Spataro, & Chatman, 2006; Heine, 2005).
 A state of OSA constrains the degree to which people are able to view themselves in unrealistically positive terms (Duval & Silvia, 2002).